 All foreign documents issued in countries that are party to the Apostille Convention need to have an apostille to be used outside of the issuing country.
 If your country isn’t part of that convention, then your documents need to be legalized and officially translated.
 [Read: Apostille versus legalization]

 An apostille is a special certificate (usually with a seal) that a country can provide and attach to documents issued within that country.
 It serves as an extra level of validation so that the document can be used in foreign countries.

 It should be noted that this requirement is not included in the law.
 It’s merely a discretionary requirement imposed by the government.
-To give you an example, the Croatian consulate in Washington, D.C. made a discretionary change in 2020 to their requirements on apostilles due to the pandemic.
-They extended apostilles up to 1-year old.
+To give you an example, the Croatian consulate in Washington, D.C. made a discretionary change in 2020 to their requirements on apostille due to the pandemic.
+They extended apostille up to 1-year old.
 This may not be the rule now for DC, it’s merely an example that they have this power.